Efficiently water your plants during warm weather

 - newly planted (this is also true for lawns in their first season)

-- edible.
-Vegetables will benefit from extra watering in the two weeks prior to harvest, especially leaf crops like lettuces.
+- edible - vegetables will benefit from extra watering in the two weeks prior to harvest, especially leafy crops like lettuces

 Little watering is needed for: